gold-developer/nippols/README.md

 # Open NIPPO

-NIPPOLS - NIPPO Less Stress
+Open NIPPO

-NIPPOLS aims to be a very handy tool your team and project by bringing the things you need in one place: tasks, communication, files, notes, calendar and more
+Open NIPPO aims to be a very handy tool your team and project by bringing the things you need in one place: tasks, communication, files, notes, calendar and more

 This project was built using the following technologies: